xtuml/bridgepoint/doc-bridgepoint/notes/8798_cut_filtering/8798_cut_filtering.dnt.md

 4.1 "Invalid cut selection" shall be defined (see section 5.1)
 4.2 Cut shall be disabled on an invalid selection
 4.2.1 The _Cut_ CME shall be grayed out when an invalid cut group is selected
-4.2.2 Cut shall not be prevented on an invalid selection when cut is attemped via keyboard shortcut
+4.2.2 Cut shall be prevented on an invalid selection when cut is attemped via keyboard shortcut

+4.3 "Invalid paste selection" shall be defined (see 4.4 Paste shall be disabled on an invalid selection
+4.4.1 The _Paste_ CME shall be grayed out when an invalid paste group is selected
+4.4.2 Paste shall be prevented on an invalid selection when paste is attemped via keyboard shortcut

 5. Analysis